Democratic Centre (Colombia): History

+Ideology

 Although created as a decidedly right-wing party, its members now come from a wide range of political backgrounds, including former politicians of the right-wing Conservative Party, the center-right Social Party of National Unity, and from the left-wing Alternative Democratic Pole, such as Senator Everth Bustamante.

 The party is a strong advocate of economic liberalism.
 It intends to lower corporate taxation and further liberalise the economy in order to attract international investors, particularly to promote the exploitation of natural resources.
+It is also strongly focused on domestic security, including the elimination of terrorist threats, and promoting social cohesion.

 On international policy issues, the party is pro-American.